-Check out these recent Haymarket Books releases that you may have missed, each currently available for under $10.
+Check out these recent and classic Haymarket Books releases that you may have missed, each currently available for under $10.

 An essential collection of Teen Vogue contributions on climate justice that makes an urgent argument for intersectional activism.